Apollo and Daphne, one of Gian Lorenzo Bernini’s first major commissions, was completed between 1622 and 1625 for Cardinal Scipione Borghese, a...

-In the context of the Spanish rule and the promotion of Catholicism, engravings based on Rubens’ paintings arrived to the New World and, among other European sources, inspired colonial art.
+In the context of the Spanish rule and the promotion of Catholicism, engravings based on Rubens’ paintings arrived in the New World and, among other European sources, inspired colonial art.

 The largest collection of Rubens’ paintings is at the Museo del Prado, in Madrid.
 There are found, for example, The Three Graces; the Equestrian Portrait of the Duke of Lerma, painted during Ruben’s first visit to Spain; and The Infanta Isabel Clara Eugenia, a portrait of the ruler of the Spanish Low Countries in which only the figure was painted by Rubens.
 The landscape in the background was painted by Jan Brueghel the Elder, another Flemish artist who worked at the court.

-Rubens’ style, consisting mainly of dynamism, vitality and the importance of color over line, exerted a strong and long-lasting influence on painters.
+Rubens’ style, consisting mainly of dynamism, vitality, and the importance of color over the line, exerted a strong and long-lasting influence on painters.
 Flemish painter Anthony van Dyck, who was his pupil, and Spanish painter Bartolomé Esteban Murillo are among his early followers.
 Near the end of the 17th century, Poussinists (followers of Nicolas Poussin) and Rubenists debated in France about the relative importance of line and color.
-In the 19th century, French painter Eugène Delacroix was a great admirer of Rubens and it is argued that the main female character in his Liberty Guiding the People was inspired by a bellona -a Roman warrior goddess- which appears in Rubens’ Apotheosis of Henry IV.
+In the 19th century, French painter Eugène Delacroix was a great admirer of Rubens and it is argued that the main female character in his Liberty Guiding the People was inspired by a Bellona -a Roman warrior goddess – which appears in Rubens’ Apotheosis of Henry IV.